 Tsuruhashi Station

-Exit here for Miyuki-dori Shopping Street (also known as Korea Town) and the famous Korean “yakiniku” or grilled meat restaurant Ajiyoshi.
-There are three closely connected stations here which are run by Kintetsu, JR West, and Osaka Municipal Subway.
-Transfers can be made to the JR Osaka Loop Line, the Sennichimae Subway Line, and to trains bound for the Kintetsu Nara Line.
+Exit here for Miyuki Street Shopping Street, also known as Korea Town, and the famous Korean yakiniku or grilled meat restaurant Ajiyoshi.
+There are three closely connected stations here which are run by Kintetsu, JR West, and Osaka Metro.
+Transfers can be made to the JR Osaka Loop Line, the Osaka Metro Sennichimae Line, and to trains bound for the Kintetsu Nara Line.

 Shuntokumichi Station